brainglobe/brainglobe.github.io/_sources/governance-model.md.txt

 BrainGlobe core repositories".
 Election will require a simple vote of existing core developers.

-**Core developers are expected to aim to contribute regularly to the code bases (e.g. comments, issues, pull requests), attend as many meetings as possible, and vote upon any major changes to the project.**&#x20;
+**Core developers are expected to aim to contribute regularly to the code bases (e.g. comments, issues, pull requests), attend as many meetings as possible, and vote upon any major changes to the project.**

 ### Non-core developers